IlyaMudritskiy/Opal/README.md

 ## Settings menu in UI

-Settings during runtime and in the editor:
+Settings during runtime and in the VS Designer:

 ![Settings during runtime](./Assets/png/settings1.png)
 ![Settings in editor](./Assets/png/settings2.png)

 1. Each `DataProvider` has its own set of settings and the areas that are not used are disabled.
 2. `Save` button also performs extra actions:
-   1. `Opyx API` - will send a ping GET HTTP request to a specific endpoint to check if API is reachable and token is valid.
+   1. `Opyx API` - will send a "ping" GET HTTP request to a specific endpoint to check if API is reachable and JWT is valid.
       1. If not reachable - will update `Status` in red color
       2. If token is not valid - will update `Status` in yellow and ask the user to Log in.
    2. `Onyx Notifications Hub`: